FirebaseExtended/firebase-arduino/README.md

 - [FirebaseArduino API Reference](http://firebase-arduino.readthedocs.io/)

 ## Dependencies
 - FirebaseArduino now depends on [ArduinoJson library](https://github.com/bblanchon/ArduinoJson) instead of containing it's own version of it.
 Please either use Library Manager or download specific version of the library from github.
-We recommend that ArduinoJson is at least version [5.13.1](https://github.com/bblanchon/ArduinoJson/tree/v5.13.1)
+We recommend that ArduinoJson is version [5.13.5](https://github.com/bblanchon/ArduinoJson/tree/v5.13.5) or atleast [5.13.1](https://github.com/bblanchon/ArduinoJson/tree/v5.13.1)

 - ESP8266 Core SDK.
 We recommend using officially tagged releases and it should be at least [2.4.1](https://github.com/esp8266/Arduino/tree/2.4.1)